 There are many other businesses coming up that have no ties to the Japanese American heritage.
 They have nothing to do with

-the Japanese culture, yet they are moving in and thriving by the day.
+the Japanese culture, yet they are moving into the area.

 There is no doubt that the preservation of the Japanese culture in the US depend on Japantowns like Sawtelle.
 This is because

-many of the new generation Japanese are moving into the mainstream American.
+many of the new generation Japanese are moving into the mainstream America.
 They are born into the country, and they assimilate

 to become Americans.